dmx-systems/dmx-ldap/README.md

 javax.net.ssl.trustStorePassword = changeit
 ```

-Note: For self signed certificates, dm4.ldap.server must contain the hostname of the certificate, not the IP address.
+Note: For self signed certificates, dmx.ldap.server must contain the hostname of the certificate, not the IP address.

 Known logging values are: